Welcome to VENT Experts!

 What is not normal is when the mirror stays fogged for a long time.
 A healthy exhaust fan should clear the steam from a mirror in 5 to 10 minutes.

-3. Visible Mold or Mildew
+Visible Mould or Mildew

 When you see black or green spots on your ceiling, your fan has been failing for a while.
-The fan is the number one cause of bathroom mold.
+The fan is the number one cause of bathroom mould.
 Do not blame the paint.
 Blame the ventilation.

-4. The Fan Has No Power
+The Fan Has No Power

 This is the most obvious sign of failure.
 You flip the switch.
 Nothing happens.
 There is no sound.
 The fan is dead.